 Long car rides make young kids cranky.
 And while it might be tempting to speed through your trip to put an end to the whining, it can help to take frequent breaks.

 Plan on stopping every few hours to grab a bite, run around, and get some wiggles out before you get in the car.
 (Psst…this is also a good time to clean the trash out of the car and find out what that weird smell is….)

 You’ve finally made it into the new home!
 But this doesn’t mean the moving process is finished.
 You still have some settling in to do.
 And as excited as they might be to live in a new community or new town, your kids probably want to get back to normal.

 You can probably deal with living out of boxes for a little while.
 Your kids feel differently.

 Minimizing the time your kids spend without their favorite things will help curb tantrums and restlessness, so unpack your kids’ boxes and get their rooms in order first.
 If your kids have not been looking forward to moving, it may be helpful if their new room’s setup is similar to their old room.
 Other kids may jump at the chance to create a whole new look.

-Get their opinions on where furniture and artwork should go or (if they’re old enough) let them loose to do it themselves.
+Get their opinions on where furniture and artwork should go or (if they’re school age kids) let them loose to do it themselves.

 22. DO Restore the Routine